geoext/geoext3-ws/src/map-component/basic-example.md

 ## Exercises

-* Create a new file `map.html` in the `src/exercise`-directory
+* Create a new file `map.html` in the `src/exercise`-directory.
-* Paste the following html-code into the file you have just created
+* Paste the following html-code into the file you have just created:
 ```html
 <!DOCTYPE html>
 <html>